bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-1.md

 ```

 It doesn't get much simpler than that.
-Same as before, but only relying on clean-css for minifying in a more eleventy-ish way via filter.
+Same as before, but only relying on clean-css for minifying in a more Eleventy-ish way via filter.

 <div id="section7"></div>